Health Support Services

-Melaleuca is the designated Refugee Health Coordinator for the program in the NT.
-Our Coordinator is a qualified Registered Nurse, who works closely with eight medical General Practice clinics and in accordance with the Australian Health Guidelines, to build stakeholder capacity and ensure increased access to services for our clients.
+Melaleuca is the designated Refugee and Migrant Health Coordinator for the Northern Territory.
+Our nurses are qualified Registered Nurses who work closely with general practice clinics and hospitals, in accordance with the Australian Health Guidelines, to build stakeholder capacity and ensure increased access to services for our clients.

-As the area Coordinator, our role is intrinsically diverse and involves the following responsibilities:
+As the Refugee and Migrant Health Coordinator, our role is intrinsically diverse and involves the following responsibilities:

-- Coordinating a range of services including client referral triaging, monitoring, General Practice capacity building and support and primary health care coordination
+- Coordinating a range of services including client referral triaging, monitoring, health professional capacity building, and primary health coordination

-- Primary health care workforce development within the context of Refugee Health
+- Primary health care workforce development within the context of Refugee and Multicultural Health

-- Gathering, responding to and communicating the health needs of refugees
+- Gathering, responding and communicating the health needs of refugee and migrant clients

-- Contributing to and influencing refugee health policy development and research priorities
+- Contributing to and influencing multicultural health policy development and research priorities

-- Liaising with the Centre for Disease Control in Darwin and various other government departments.
+- Liaising with Centre for Disease Control Darwin and various other government departments.

 The benefits of our holistic service model